-Ms. Lynch is Chair of the Board of Directors of New York Road Runners, a non-profit organization that coordinates the New York City Marathon and other races.
-She serves as a board member or trustee of a number of other non-profits, including the Van Alen Institute, which focuses on helping create equitable cities through inclusive design.
-She also serves on the Board of Trustees of Villanova University, where she serves on the Investment Committee, and the board of directors of Stake Network, a private company.
+Ms. Lynch is on the board of directors of Stake Network, a private company.
+She also serves in leadership positions of two non-profits.
+She is Chair of the Board of Directors of New York Road Runners, a non-profit organization that organizes the New York City Marathon and other races, and she is Co-President of the Association of American Rhodes Scholars.
+Through the end of 2024, she served on the board of the Van Alen Institute, which focuses on helping create equitable cities through inclusive design, and on the Board of Trustees of Villanova University, where she served on the Investment Committee.

-B.A., Villanova University Master's degree in Social Anthropology, University of Oxford, Rhodes Scholar
+B.A., Villanova University

+Master's degree in Social Anthropology, University of Oxford, Rhodes Scholar